stuartellis/sve-personal-website/content/posts/fedora-workstation-setup.md

     ssh-keygen -t rsa -b 4096 -C "Me MyName (MyDevice) <me@mydomain.com>"

-# Support for Programming Languages
+## Support for Programming Languages

 ### Default Languages: Python and C

-Fedora Workstation includes Python 3.
-It also has the GCC compiler and toolchain, for working with C. The GCC tools enable languages like Python and JavaScript to compile native extensions that are written in C code.
+Fedora Workstation includes Python 3, along with the GCC compiler and other tools for C code.
+The GCC tools enable languages like Python and JavaScript to compile native extensions that are written in C code.

 ### Working with Python on Fedora